 On existing, thoroughly tested code, unconditional reads of uninitialized data are rather unlikely.
-Neverthless, there may be a path through the program where an uninitialized variable can be read.
+Nevertheless, there may be a path through the program where an uninitialized variable can be read.
 Before justifying an unproved initialization check, it's important to understand why it's not proved and what are the assumptions conveyed to the tool when justifying it.
-The result of this analysis should then be stored inside the reason field of the pragma Annotate to simplify later reviews.
+The result of this analysis should then be specified in the Reason argument of pragma Annotate to simplify later reviews.